Niloy11111/job-management-client/README.md

 ### For Security purpose we have created a system for jwt token to protect our users and admins protected information .

+#### HERE IS MY UNIQUE FEATURES ~

+### Unique Feature - 1
+##  Filter By JobCategory

+### In the appliedJob route i have implemented a select option to filter job by category and i use react select package for this feature .

+### Unique Feature - 2
+##  Resume For Job Creator

+### In myJobs route where a user see which jobs he/she created i add extra a few thing one is resume download option from direct mongoDB(got the resume from when user submit application) and i also function for not  to apply more than one time in a job post .

+## Project Selling Line ~

+### TheMuse : Your all-in-one destination for seamless job exploration and hiring.
+Full-stack website offering easy access to diverse opportunities with a user-friendly design.
+Simplify your job journey on TheMuse .